-A former student may apply for readmission by petitioning the Academic Standing Committee or Graduate Committee.
+A former student may apply for readmission by completing a Readmission Application in the Associate Dean of Students Office and by concurrently petitioning the Academic Standing Committee or Graduate Committee.
 Previously dismissed students should provide evidence, usually in the form of a transcript from another institution, of formal study and/or accomplishment.
 If possible, such work should have been done in specific areas of deficiency in the Westminster academic record.

 After dismissal, a minimum of one year should normally elapse before a student may be readmitted.
-If readmission is granted, a previously dismissed student is placed on conditional academic standing until the cumulative grade point average reaches a satisfactory level.
+If readmission is granted, a previously dismissed student is placed on conditional academic standing until the cumulative grade point average reaches a satisfactory level of at least 2.00.
 A readmitted student is responsible for curriculum requirements in effect at the time of readmission.

-Independent study
+Independent Study